o2r-project/erc-spec/docs/spec/archival.md

 Metadata documents of specific use cases MUST be stored in a directory `.erc`, which is a child-directory of the ERC base directory.

-Metadata documents SHOULD be named according to the used standard or platform, and the used format respectively encoding, e.g. `datacite.xml` or `zenodo_sandbox.json`, and SHOULD use a suitable mime type.
+Metadata documents SHOULD be named according to the used standard or platform, and the used format respectively encoding, e.g. `datacite40.xml` or `zenodo_sandbox10.json`, and SHOULD use a suitable mime type.